Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-Main idea is to perturb the unique optimizer, $\gamma$, with carefully chosen bumps and control the size and the location of the bumps, which requires delicate calculations.
-It turns out that the deficit of the LSI does not see the location of the bumps and depends only on the size asymptotically.
-Since other quantities rely on both the location and the size of the bumps, the example leads to several types of instability results.

 Let $M>0$ and $\cP_2^M(\R^n)$ be the space of probability measures $\mu$ on $\R^n$ with $m_2(\mu)\leq M$.
-The Fisher information and the relative entropy with respect to $\gamma$ have different scaling.
-From this observation, $W_2$--stability was derived in \cite{Bobkov2014a} (see also \cite[Theorem 1]{Dolbeault2016a}), which states that if $d\mu=fd\gamma\in\cP_2^n(\R^n)$ is centered, then
+Note that the standard Gaussian measure $d\gamma$ belongs to $\cP_2^M(\R^n)$ for $M>n$ and is the unique optimizer of the log Sobolev inequality in $\cP_2^n(\R^n)$.
+Note also that the space $\cP_2^M(\R^n)$ for $M>n$ has other optimizers of the form $e^{b\cdot x -|b|^2/2}d\gamma$ for some $b\in\R^n$.
+Note that the standard Euclidean logarithmic Sobolev inequality, which is equivalent to~\eqref{eq:LSI}, is not invariant under scaling.
+Optimizing in the scaling parameter, $W_2$--stability was derived in~\cite{Dolbeault2016a}*{Theorem 1} (see also~\cite{Bobkov2014a}), which states that if a probability measure $\mu$ on $\R^n$ is centered and its second moment is bounded by $n$ (that is, $\mu\in\cP_2^n(\R^n)$), then

+A natural questions is whether the same stability holds without the moment assumption.
+Our first main result shows that the stability in terms of $W_2$ and $L^p$ ($p>1$) does not hold for centered probability measures whose second moments are bounded by $M$ for $M>n$.
+The result also implies that the $L^{1}$--stability estimate in~\cite{Indrei2018a}*{Theorem 1.1} for $n=1$ cannot be improved in terms of the $L^{p}$ distances.